IoT-Lab-FH-OOE/unisoc_t760_baseband_vulnerabilities/index.md

 ## Proof of Concept

-In the proof of concept (PoC) video for vulnerability V1, a modified RRC setup message is sent to the baseband upon connecting to a malicious nearby gNB.
+In the following proof of concept (PoC) exploitation video for vulnerability V1, a modified RRC setup message is sent to the baseband upon connecting to a malicious nearby gNB.
 A reachable assertion in the firmware is triggered and the modem restarts, which can be verified by the Android Debug Bridge (adb) logs of the smartphone.
 The adb logs contain further information about the location of the exception.
 Moreover, a pop-up notification `No SIM card found` on the display of the Android smartphone and a temporary loss of connectivity can be observed.

-<video controls muted preload><source src="/unisoc_t760_baseband_vulnerabilities/assets/videos/V1_poc_exploit_2x.mp4" type="video/mp4"></video> <br> *Video 1: Proof of concept exploitation of vulnerability V1.*
+<video controls muted preload><source src="/unisoc_t760_baseband_vulnerabilities/assets/videos/V1_poc_exploit_2x.mp4" type="video/mp4"></video>

 ## Reproduction